-Prior to Start of Lab: Purchase your lab manual, lab notebook, breakage card, and safety glasses.
+Prior to Start of Lab: Purchase your lab notebook and safety glasses.
 Also, on Blackboard review and complete the Safety Presentation and Safety Quiz.
 If you have not purchased or completed these items you will not be able to begin the lab portion of the course.